Updated on 08/26/2025

 Google Ad Grants were designed to help nonprofit organizations flourish — but if you don’t use it, you can lose it.
 Many organizations new to Google Ads may find it surprisingly difficult to use the average of $300 per day.
 So, let’s review some of the ways an organization can use the Google Ad Grants:

-1. Use negative keywords to block traffic that is not relevant to your organization or cause.
+- Use negative keywords to block irrelevant traffic

-2. Review your query information to monitor your ad triggers and irrelevant traffic.
+- Review search query data to monitor triggers and refine targeting

 How else can Google Ad Grants benefit nonprofits?

-Receiving and utilizing Google Ad Grants is a powerful way to scale an organization by driving supporters, encouraging volunteers and donations, and establishing its brand.
+Receiving and utilizing Google Ad Grants is a powerful way to scale a nonprofit by driving supporters, encouraging volunteers and donations, and strengthening brand visibility.
 According to Nonprofit Tech for Good, “Google Ads have consistently driven the most engaged and valuable traffic of all acquisition channels.”
-However, it’s imperative to remember that a Google Ad Grants account requires care and constant attention.
-While Google supplies the monetary aspect, the organization will need to login at least every three weeks and spend time maintaining and tweaking their account.

 Pro Tip: Dedicate a knowledgeable staff member or volunteer marketer or agency to handling your Google Ad Grants account.
 Do not give your Google Ad Grants account information to many people — especially if they are not familiar with Google Ads.